Centrality-Based Node Feature Augmentation for Robust Network Alignment: Proposed Method: Grad-Align+

 \subsubsection{GNN-Based Embedding Similarity Calculation}

 We turn to describing how to calculate the multi-layer embedding similarity matrix after learning node representations via GNNs along with the augmented node feature matrix $\hat{\mathcal{X}}_*$.
 Our empirical finding indicates that na\"ively concatenating augmented node features $\hat{\mathcal{X}}_*$ and original node features $\mathcal{X}_*$ reveals unsatisfactory alignment performance.
-As a sophisticated alternative, we train two \textit{separate} GNN models, $GNN_{\theta_1}$ and $GNN_{\theta_2}$, using a layer-wise reconstruction loss \cite{park2023power} to learn more distinguishable node representations in \eqref{hid_rep_withorigin} and \eqref{hid_rep} (refer to lines 5--16 in Algorithm \ref{mainalgorithm}):
+As a sophisticated alternative, we train two \textit{separate} GNN models, $GNN_{\theta_1}$ and $GNN_{\theta_2}$, using a layer-wise reconstruction loss \cite{park2023power} to learn more distinguishable node representations in \eqref{hid_rep_withorigin} and \eqref{hid_rep} :

 where $\tilde{\mathbf{A}}_*^{(l)} =\sum_{k=1}^l\bar{\mathbf{A}}_*^{k}$ where $\bar{\mathbf{A}}_*=\mathbf{A}_*+\mathbf{I}_*$ is the adjacency matrix with self-connections in which $\mathbf{I}_*$ is the identity matrix; $\tilde{\mathbf{D}}_*^{(l)}$ is a diagonal matrix whose $(i,i)$-th element is $\tilde{\mathbf{D}}_*^{(l)}(i,i) = \sum_j\tilde{\mathbf{A}}_*^{(l)}(i,j)$, where $\tilde{\mathbf{A}}_*^{(l)}(i,j)$ is the $(i,j)$-th element of $\tilde{\mathbf{A}}_*^{(l)}$; and $\|\cdot\|_F$ is the Frobenius norm of a matrix.